mocosha/why-we-love-and-use-fsharp-talk/slides/index.md

 [Chinese (Mandarin) - Numbers (1-10)](
 https://l-lingo.com/free-lessons/en/learn-chinese-mandarin/numbers-1-10.html)

-' Language forms your way of thinking.

 ---

 ### Learn, learn and learn

 <img src="images/Lenin_learn_poster.jpg" style="background: transparent; border-style: none;"  />

+' Language shapes your way of thinking.
+' The hypothesis of linguistic relativity holds that the structure of a language affects its speakers' world view or cognition.

 ***